Chewt/chessterm/README.md

  - Printing the current position of the board
  - Moving pieces on the board
  - Keeping track of whose turn it is
- - Validating any inputted moves (Work in Progress)
+ - Validating any inputted moves
+ - exporting FEN and PGN of the game
+ - Detection of checkmate and stalemate
 ## Roadmap
 Features that still need to be added
+ - ~~Detect Stalemate~~
- - Detect Stalemate
+ - Detect 3-fold repitition stalemate
  - load/save FEN from/to files
- - export/import PGN format
+ - ~~export~~/import PGN format
  - Flip view of the board between black and white perspective
  - Networking
 ## Usage